Manjaro: Official editions

 While not official releases, Manjaro Community Editions are maintained by members of the Manjaro community.
-They offer additional user interfaces over the official releases, including Budgie, Cinnamon, Deepin, i3, MATE, and Sway.
+Three of these configurations are available for download at Manjaro's website: Cinnamon, i3, and Sway.

-Manjaro also has editions for devices with ARM processors, such as single-board computers or Pinebook notebooks.
+Manjaro also has official editions for devices with ARM processors, such as single-board computers or Pinebook notebooks.

 Features

 Manjaro comes with both a CLI and a graphical installer.
 The rolling release model means that users do not need to upgrade/reinstall the whole system to keep it all up-to-date inline with the latest release.
 Package management is handled by Pacman via the command line (terminal) and via front-end GUI package manager tools like the pre-installed Pamac.
 It can be configured as either a stable system (default) or bleeding edge, in line with Arch.

 The repositories are managed with their own tool, BoxIt, which is designed like Git.

 Manjaro includes its own GUI settings manager where options like language, drivers, and kernel version can be configured.

 Certain commonly used Arch utilities, such as the Arch Build System (ABS), are available but have alternate implementations in Manjaro.

 Manjaro Architect is a CLI net installer that allows users to choose their own kernel versions, drivers, and desktop environments during the install process.
 Both the official and the community edition's desktop environments are available for selection.
 For GUI-based installations, Manjaro uses the GUI installer Calamares.